vuestorefront/vue-storefront/packages/core/docs/enterprise/feature-list.md

 **9. Staging environment**

 Vue Storefront Cloud clients get access to the second (and possibly third, fourth, etc.) environments that are not used for production.
 These environments are still synchronized with the backend and can be used for development and testing purposes.
-However, they are not covered by full SLA and are not using CDN (Content Delivery Network) and other optimization features that are enabled for the the production environment by default.
+However, they are not covered by full SLA and are not using CDN (Content Delivery Network) and other optimization features that are enabled for the production environment by default.

 **10. Production-ready setup**